Shoulder Injuries in Sports

 How Are Sports-Related Shoulder Injuries Treated?

 Treatment for sports shoulder injuries depends on the severity of the injury and the athlete’s specific needs.
 Treatment plans may include a combination of non-surgical and surgical options.
-Dr. Benjamin W. Szerlip works closely with patients to create customized treatment plans.
+Dr. Benjamin W. Szerlip works closely with patients to create personalized treatment plans.

 Non-Surgical Treatments